Sbcdn/drasil/local/README.md

 - Install Docker: https://docs.docker.com/engine/install/ and setup permission for your user to use docker.
 - Install Cardano Node and Cardano DBsync for Testnet or have a possibility to connect to a dbsync

+## Install dependencies

+`make setup-dependencies`

+Will install the dependencies, tested on Ubuntu 22.04, requires `sudo` !

+Dependencies:
+    - curl
+    - make
+    - jq
+    - kubectl
+    - k3d
+    - helm

 ## First Setup
 If Docker is installed you can do:

 `make first-setup`

-It will install kubectl, helm and k3d and then build the docker images.
-Afterwards it will setup the local cluster and do the deployments.

-This step is only needed the first time.
+It will install everything from scratch, start a cluster, build and load all deployments.

 ## Start a Local Drasil Cluster

-`make setup-local-all`
+`make start-local-cluster`

 This command will delete a current cluster if existing and setup a new one from scratch, it will not install and also not build the images.
 Note that it can take a moment until all pods are operational and they might crash until the cluster is fully ready (usually ~1 min).